Output

 idem, populated with the components’ defaults.

-If resuming a sample, checks first that old and new infos and versions are consistent.
+If resuming a sample, checks first that old and new infos and versions are consistent unless allow_changes is True.

 Deletes all files compatible with the given regexp.